 So, firstly… What is the TikTok app and what is TikTok used for?

 When you enter the app, there are two playable panels or ‘Pages’ – ‘Following’ and ‘For You’.
-TikTok is smart, and takes video-counting to a whole new level.
-It isn’t just about seeing what your friends post, but discovering new challenges, new trends and new people every single time you hit the Home button.
+TikTok is smart and takes video counting to a whole new level.
+It isn’t just about seeing what your friends post, but discovering new challenges, new trends, and new people every single time you hit the Home button.
 These two screens are Home and + (Record/Upload video).

 The + button takes you to the screen that allows you to start putting your material into the network.
-It comes with many features such as filters, video editing tools, speed, timer, templates, green screen, and more.
+It comes with many features such as filters, video editing tools, speed, a timer, templates, a green screen, and more.
 You can also access the main 15-sec video feature, or go straight to a 60-sec-limit video.

 Unlike its competitors, TikTok shows you more relevant and personalised videos made by people you probably don’t know yet.

 At first, when you upload a video, it is randomly shown to a number of people (let’s say 10).
 In order to pass on to the next stage, you must reach at least 1 like per every 10 views.
 That means that you will certainly open up to a range from 500-5,000 new viewers, as long as that condition is kept.
 By getting into the 3rd stage (maybe a range from 10,000 – 100,000 new viewers), things do not get easier.
 In fact, users are more likely to get stuck in the 2nd stage than to persuade bigger audiences.
-However, when TikTok eventually recognises your content, it will be shown firstly to a number of people that will probably expect to watch something like what you are offering.
+However, when TikTok eventually recognizes your content, it will be shown firstly to a number of people that will probably expect to watch something like what you are offering.
 Then, the new audiences will begin to come up as a challenge to go viral.
 That is why TikTok relies on trends.

 Even when you follow the trends, that does not mean you will get famous overnight.
-It is a question of posting the right content at the right time, and remembering that TikTok is a fast moving platform on which you could go viral with your very next post.
+It is a question of posting the right content at the right time and remembering that TikTok is a fast-moving platform on which you could go viral with your very next post.

 The algorithm takes into account the following on every stage: